meenakshipatel115-ctrl/Snapverse/ROADMAP.md

-# Snapverse Roadmap
+# Roadmap

-## Vision
-- AI-powered feed
-- AR/VR features
-- Gamification elements
-- Mental health resources

-## Phases
-1. Initial setup
-2. Feature development
-3. Testing and optimization

-## Advanced Features
-- Advanced feature placeholders for future development.
+This document outlines the future features and improvements planned for Snapverse.